Langton49/Escape-Solstara_1.0/README.md

 ### Features <a name="features">
 #### Goal
-The task was to build a game using AWS services for thw AWS Game Builder Challenge.
-I had beginner experience with AWS but I could not figure out what to build.
-I came up with 5 ideas of what to build and Escape
+I participated in the AWS Game Builder Challenge, where the goal was to build a game using AWS services.
+As a beginner with AWS, I initially struggled with deciding what to create.
+After coming up with 5 ideas, I eventually chose Escape Solstara as the winning idea.

-Solstara was the winning idea.
-I wanted to create a multiplayer game that was as competitive and exhilirating as any other multiplayer game like Fortnite but with more of a brain teaser element.
+I wanted to create a multiplayer game that was as competitive and exhilirating as many other popular multiplayer games-Fortnite for example-but with more of a brain-teasing element.
+The result is Escape Solstara, a scavenger hunt game set in a medieval city, where players must decipher riddles and uncover hidden artifacts to escape.

 #### Dynamic Riddle Generation

-I wanted to produce game sessions where the riddles each player had to solve were different from the last.
-I didn't want to have prewritten riddles because not only would it have taken a long time to write riddles for the hundreds of items that can be artifacts it would have been very limiting so I went with the next best thing generating content quickly, generative AI.
+To ensure that each game session felt fresh and unpredictable, I wanted the riddles to be dynamically generated rather than prewritten.
+Manually writing riddles for hundreds of possible artifacts (objects the player must find to reveal the next clue) would have been both time-consuming and limiting, so I went with the next best thing that's capable of generating content quickly, generative AI.

+I used ChatGPT-4o to generate riddles based on the name of the artifact and its location in the city.
+I added descriptions for each area of the city, allowing the model to generate more clever riddles for the player to solve.

+The artifacts are assigned at random for each player, in each game session.
+When all players have entered the lobby the artifacts are loaded and ChatGPT generates riddles for each one.

 ## How To Play 🤷‍♂️<a name="how-to-use">
 ### Install <a name="install">